pryrt/nppStuff/CommunityForum/FAQ/MostRecentVersion.md

 # FAQ: Why Can't I Just Say "Most Recent Version"

 Hello.
+You've likely been directed here for one of two main reasons: Because you claimed "I use the most recent version", and someone asked for more specifics on which version.
+Or second, because you asked something like "why does Notepad++ say there’s no newer version, when the downloads page clearly shows a newer version"

+## One Answer, Two FAQs

+Those two questions seem to be completely separate.
+But the numbered points below actually explain _both_ why "Most Recent Version" isn't enough, _and_ why **Update Notepad++** and the Downloads page seem to not be in sync.

-You've likely been directed here because you had a request for help where you said "I use the most recent version".
-Despite what you might think, that's _not_ actually enough to tell us what version of Notepad++ you are using.
+## FAQ 1: "I use the 'most recent version'"

+Despite what you might think, saying "most recent version" is _not_ actually enough to tell us what version of Notepad++ you are using.
+The sections below

+## FAQ 2: "No Update Available" vs Downloads Plainly Shows Newer Version

+If you noticed that **Update Notepad++** claimed there were no updates, when the Downloads page has a newer version, read the **"The Update System May Intentionally Lag Behind The Most Recent Release"** section below, focusing on points #2 and #3.

 ## Quick Version: